DerLinne/core-platform/00_documents/INSTALL.md

 ### QGIS Server

+If you want to reach your QGIS Server from the Internet via HTTPS, you have to

+- make sure, that the Nginx Ingress Controler and the CertManager are setup for your K8s cluster.
+- add an entry `DOMAIN=<your domain>` to the file `inventory`.
+- make sure that `ingress_enabled` in `vars/webgis_qgisserver.yml` is set to `true`.

+If you want to change the host name from `mapserver` to something else, please edit `ingress_host` and make sure your DNS server can resolve this host name.

 To install [QGIS Server](https://docs.qgis.org/3.16/en/docs/server_manual/index.html) as part of the WebGIS prototype, simply run the Ansible playbook `deploy_webgis_qgisserver_playbook.yml` from within the ACN.

 ```